A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 5/README.md

   - **Creatures:**
       - For the unique Mirrors of Opposition use the 1E stats as guides
       - To do: False Vraxerises
-      - To do: False Delvahines
+      - For False Delvahines use either triple or quadruple elite Succubus OR triple or quadruple weak Delvahine (see above) depending on what you think your party can handle.

  ## Part 8: The Festering Maze
   - **Creatures:**
-    - To do: Sobloch
+    - To do: Sobloch (Standard Improved Familiar)
     - [Omox Demon PDF](./Statblocks/omox_demon-1608760936.pdf) by @Primemakes.
     ![Omox Demon PNG](./Statblocks/omox_demon-1608760934.png)
     - [Elder Water Elemental](https://2e.aonprd.com/Monsters.aspx?ID=200)